-Swarm reviews promote collaboration on projects improves efficiency and enforces standards since everyone involved can see file revisions as they evolve.
+Swarm reviews promote collaboration on projects, which improves efficiency and enforces standards, since everyone involved can see file revisions as they evolve.

-The files are not committed at this point.
-By starting a review, Swarm copies all of the shelved files from the author's pending changelist into a Swarm-managed changelist; Swarm’s managed changelist is the "review", and its id number is the "review id".
+The files are not committed at this point, by starting a review, Swarm copies all the shelved files from the author's pending changelist into a Swarm managed changelist.
+Swarm’s managed changelist is the review and it's ID number is the review ID.

 Here we are logged into Swarm as Joe Coder.
-We see a new entry in the Activity stream from Aruna requesting a review.
+We see a new entry in the activity stream from Aruna requesting a review.
 We can open the review from the link here.
 Or we can filter and sort reviews by project, votes, comments, date created, or last activity.

 Let’s go back to “All Activity,” and open Aruna’s review request.
-The currently checked-in file is on the left and the same file newly edited by Aruna is on the right.
+The file currently checked in is on the left, and the same file, newly edited by Aruna, is on the right.
 The differences are highlighted.

-We can click “Add a Comment” to post general comments or questions for all to see, or we can click directly on a line to add an in-line comment or question.
+We can click “Add a Comment” to post general comments or questions for all to see, or we can click directly on a line to add an inline comment or question.
 Comments, as well as project descriptions, support Markdown so you can easily add formatting, links, and images to your text.